comp195/senior-project-spring-2023-crusader/README.md

 Special Note(s):
 Initially was going to be a project done through Unreal engine, but due to hardware limitatios it has been decided that it will be done through Unity instead.

+How to Move:
+A/Left Arrow: Left
+D/Right Arrow: Right
+Space: Jump